giacomocavalieri/glam/src/examples/gleam_lists.md

 ]
 ```

-Now that we have a clear picture of how our pretty printed lists should look
+Now that we have a clear picture of what our pretty printed lists should look
 like we can dive deep into the wonders of pretty printing!

 ## Basic building blocks

-Let's start by writing the type of the pretty printing function we want,
+Let's start by writing the type of the pretty printing function we need,
 after all it is always a good idea to write down the types and let them guide
 you!